 Can a student pay back a Parent Plus loan?

 A student can pay back a Parent Plus loan.
 But they cannot consolidate the loan into their own federal student loan debt.
 The only way for a student to transfer the loan to their name is for them to borrow a private loan to pay off the parent loan.

 Are both parents responsible for a Parent Plus loan?

 Only the parent who borrowed the Parent Plus loan is responsible for paying it back.

 Are Parent Plus loans eligible for loan forgiveness?

 The Department of Education offers three loan forgiveness programs for Parent Plus loans:

 - Public Service Loan Forgiveness

 - Income-Driven Repayment Plan Forgiveness

 Loan forgiveness under the PSLF program is tied to the parent borrower.
-That means the parent borrower has to be the one that works for the government or a nonprofit employer.
+That means the parent borrower has to be the one that works for qualifying public service employer (the government or a nonprofit employer).